-To clarify the focus of this work and to facilitate discussion, the following definitions will be used.
+Throughout this work, the following definitions will be used.

-'MMORPG' will describe computer roleplaying games that are 'massively multiplayer' — i.e., that support thousands of active players concurrently.
-As of 2004, all games meeting this criterion are commercial products.
+This will describe computer roleplaying games that host thousands of players simultaneously.
+As of 2004, all games that meet this criterion are commercial products.
 While not definitive per se, the commercial nature of MMORPG has important implications for the genre, as will be demonstrated.

-The term 'developer' will be used as a portmanteau for designers, programmers, customer service staff, publishers, and owners; in economic terms, this represents the firm that produces the game.
+This term will be used as a portmanteau for designers, programmers, customer service staff, publishers, and owners.
+In economic terms, this is the firm that produces the game.
 The developer sets box prices and subscription fees, creates game rules and content, manages game servers, and collects whatever profit is forthcoming.
 These roles are very diverse, but in commercial games, all are motivated and coordinated by a common desire for profit.

-Players can exchange game goods within the game context or without it.
-The term 'endogenous trade' will describe exchanges taking place solely within context — i.e., exchanges involving only game goods, coordinated through in-game meetings, auction channels, or other such facilities.
+Players can exchange game goods within the game context or outside it.
+The term endogenous trade will be used for exchanges that take place within the game.
+These are trades involving only game goods, and coordinated through in-game meetings, auction channels, or other developer-implemented means.

-Exchanges of game goods negotiated outside the game (as on eBay), or involving non-game goods or money will be described as 'exogenous trade'.
-Two categories of exogenous trade will be recognized: 'symmetric trade' and 'asymmetric trade'.
+Exchanges of game goods negotiated outside the game (as on eBay), or involving non-game goods or real-world money will be described as exogenous trade.
+Two categories of exogenous trade will be recognized: symmetric trade and asymmetric trade.

-Symmetric trade is that where balances of game wealth and non-game wealth remain constant for each participant.
+Symmetric trade occurs when balances of game wealth and non-game wealth remain constant for each participant.
 For example: two players meet outside the game and agree to exchange a suit of armor for some gold.
 Since these items are theoretically equal in market value, and since no exchange of real-world goods is involved, both game and non-game balances are unchanged, and the trade is symmetric.

-Asymmetric trade describes exchanges that alter the distribution of game and non-game wealth.
-When a game item is auctioned through eBay, the buyer experiences an increase in game wealth and a decrease in non-game wealth; conversely, the seller loses game wealth and gains non-game wealth.
-Though its venue is certainly not limited to eBay, asymmetric trade is known popularly as 'eBaying'.
+Asymmetric trade occurs when exchanges alter the distribution of game and non-game wealth.
+When a game item is auctioned through eBay, the buyer’s game wealth increases, while their non-game wealth decreases.
+The seller, conversely, loses game wealth and gains non-game wealth.
+Though it is not limited to eBay, asymmetric trade is known popularly as eBaying.